nschlaepfer/humanWeb/README.md

    - Click on 'Environment Variables...'.

-   - In the 'System variables' section, find the 'Path' variable, select it and click on 'Edit...'.
+   - In the 'System variables' section, find the 'Path' variable, select it and click on 'Edit

+...'.

    - In the 'Variable value' field, add the path to the directory containing `chromedriver.exe`.
 Make sure to separate it from existing paths with a semicolon (`;`).